 - Second, we need to see having people who are informed and/ or educating ourselves is an investment of time vs. a burden.

 - We also can equip ourselves with practical knowledge in regard to how to have a productive confrontation step by step.
-There are a number of books available by counselors or knowledgable business people that can led us through these steps.
+There are a number of books available by counselors or knowledgable business people that can lead us through these steps.

 - Finally, we need to be okay with ourselves so that we don't take any negative responses personally.
-Some people tend to project or deflect truth instead of reflect on how criticism can help them improve.
+Some people tend to project or deflect truth instead of reflecting on how criticism can help them improve.

 Some Personal Examples

 - There's a local plumbing company in my area that has been in business for a number of years who have very dishonest practices.
 At one point when attempting to fix a faucet in my house, they attempted to replace the whole faucet instead of just the one part that needed fixing.
-They were promply told that we were no longer interested in their services.
+They were promptly told that we were no longer interested in their services.
 In talking with other locals, they had similar experiences involving extremely high fees for unneeded services.
 They continue to do business in our local area because customers support their dishonesty by continuing to use their services.

 Being a smart consumer involves taking responsibility to inform oneself or find others who are informed of the necessary facts involved in paying for a product or service.
-By speaking up calmly, firmly, and armed with information, we can deter the downward slide of dishonesty and/or subpar business especially in fields of specialiations.
+By speaking up calmly, firmly, and armed with information, we can deter the downward slide of dishonesty and/or subpar business especially in fields of specializations.